-Peace originates in our human nature.
-No life would be possible without a sufficient attainment of peace and dignity can only be fully achieved when peace and human rights prevail.
+No life would be possible without a sufficient attainment of peace, and dignity can only be fully achieved when peace and human rights prevail.
 Peace is a right but it is also a method, a universal method needed for the completion of all human rights.

-Peace is fully present in article 28 of the Universal Declaration of Human Rights when it States that "Everyone is entitled to a social and international order in which the rights and freedoms set forth in this Declaration can be fully realized", as it is only through a peaceful order that such an endeavour can be accomplished: all rights set forth in the declaration being fully realized.
+Peace is fully present (if not worded) in article 28 of the Universal Declaration of Human Rights when it states that "Everyone is entitled to a social and international order in which the rights and freedoms set forth in this Declaration can be fully realized".
+It is only through a peaceful order that such an endeavour can be accomplished: all rights set forth in the Universal Declaration being fully realized.

 The links between human rights and peace are progressively being developed6.
-It is with great respect that we salute the fact that Grenada has supported in 2016 the adoption of the Declaration on the Right to Peace7.
+It is with great respect that we salute the fact that Kenya has supported the adoption of the Declaration on the Right to Peace in 20167.
 It is time to implement it8.

 Henceforth, peace and peaceful methods provide means to prevent and solve conflicts without aggravating them (including between competing human rights) and as may be to the advantage of all concerned, in a constructive or reconstructive way.
-Conflicts solved peacefully make it easier to alleviate feelings with respect, to draw lessons learned from difficult situations and to design policies for future prevention and overcoming.
+Conflicts solved peacefully make it easier to alleviate feelings with respect, to draw lessons learned from difficult situations and to design policies for future prevention, overcoming, for thriving and well-being.